Noise regulation: Motor vehicles on a public right-of-way

 This provision is an objective emission control.
 It applies maximum sound levels to various categories of moving vehicles and for several vehicle speeds.
 It is the backbone of vehicle sound emission regulations.
 It generally requires a measurement of A-weighted sound level of a moving vehicle at a specific distance from the vehicle path (normally 50 feet).
 This provision has level restrictions on trucks over 10,000 GVW used locally and in interstate commerce.
 It also covers motorcycles of two horsepower ratings, mopeds, and all other vehicles on public rights-of-way.
 The federal government has set maximum levels for heavy trucks used in interstate commerce (40 CFR 202)and for motorcycles (40 CFR 205).
 Most states and many cities have maximum limits and they generally agree with federal standards where they apply.
 The most common speed division is 35 mph.

 Motor vehicle racing events

 This provision is an objective emission control.
 It can define the method of vehicle operation that is used to define the maximum permitted sound level.
 It can have a curfew.
 Some states exempt motor vehicle racing events from noise disturbance litigation or prosecution.
 Arizona (Section 28-955.03) exempts racing motorcycles from maximum sound levels and muffler requirements.
-Illinois {Section 35.903} had detailed regulations on racing vehicles It required a 14 dB reduction in sound output, limited sound output at half mater to 115 dB(A), and no more than 105 dB(A) at 50 feet.
+Illinois {Section 35.903} had detailed regulations on racing vehicles.
+It required a 14 dB reduction in sound output, limited sound output at half meter to 115 dB(A), and no more than 105 dB(A) at 50 feet.